cheap-glitch/vue-cli-plugin-sitemap/README.md

 		path: '/user/:id',
 		meta: {
 			sitemap: {
-				// Meta properties on parent will be
+				// The meta properties of parents
-				// inherited by their children
+				// will be inherited by their children
 				changefreq: 'monthly',
 				priority:   0.7,